Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Jacquet--Rallis relative-trace formulas

-\begin{proof} For the spectral expansion, see \cite[Prop.
-4.1]{isolation} (where it is assumed that $\chi=1$, but the proof extends to the general case).
+\begin{proof} The spectral expansion was already observed in \eqref{eq sp exp}.
 The geometric expansion is \cite[Theorems 3.1, 6.1]{Lu}; the definition of the summands in \emph{loc. cit.} contains extra terms corresponding to regular but non-plus-regular orbits, but those vanish by our assumption on $f'$. \end{proof}

+Let us motivate Definition \ref{def: weak support}, and at the same time make more precise part of the outline in \S~\ref{intro test}.
+For the proof of Theorem \ref{main thm}, we will need to consider an RTF, not dissimilar to that of Proposition \ref{exps rtf}, in which we can only understand the terms corresponding to regular semisimple global orbits.\footnote{In fact, there are some technical difficulties in even defining that RTF when non-regular-semisimple orbits may be involved, see Proposition \ref{prop:de I}.} We thus need to input a $f' \in \sH(\G'(\A))$ annihilating the contribution of all non-regular semisimple orbits, and enjoying some other favorable properties.
+Whereas we are not able to find an $f’_v$ with rs-support and controlled level for any finite place $v$ -- hence no global $f’$ with rs-support in the usual sense --, for split places $v$ we can find an $f’_{v, \pm}$ with $\text{reg}_\pm$-support, controlled level, and pleasing spectral properties (Proposition \ref{test fin} \eqref{test fin 3}).
+This suffices to produce a global $f’$ with \emph{globally} regular semisimple support by taking components $f’_{v_+, +}f’_{v_-, -}$ at two different split places $v_+, v_-$.